eslint/eslint.org/src/content/blog/2023-10-10-flat-config-rollout-plans.md

 * CLI options that were specific to eslintrc config files will be removed.

 **For rule developers**, the `context.parserPath` and `context.parserOptions` properties will be removed.

+**For shareable config authors**, there are no additional concerns in v10.0.0.

 **For plugin developers**, there are no additional concerns in v10.0.0.